piclas-framework/piclas/docs/documentation/userguide/features-and-models/drift-diffusion.md

 $$

-The electric feld for x > 0 is calculated by integrating the first order fluid model equation numerically over x, with the equation 4 as a boundary condiition.
+The electric feld for x > 0 is calculated by integrating the first order fluid model equation (3) numerically over x, with the (4) as a boundary condiition.
+The system length _L_, the number of grid points, and the grid spacing are adjusted as boundary conditions.

 ## Plasma chemistry
 Uses *Diffusion-Coefficients* in the SpeciesDatabase.h5 file.